wwbp/django-bcfg-twilio/README.md

 ### Dev tools
 - Linting: we use ruff for linting, black for formatting.
 Run `make lint` to lint the codebase
 - Package Management: We use pipenv for package management.
 Modify the Pipfile as needed, run `make requirements`, and then rebuild the devcontainer
+- Testing: We use pytest for testing.
+Run `make test` to run the tests, or run from the test explorer in VSCode.
+Keep an eye on coverage reports.